Guide: Creating a new OpenActive Vocabulary

 7. Ensure that "Automatically delete head branches" is enabled on the repository

-8. Edit the of the openactive-bot GitHub account to include this new repository
+8. Edit the VOCAB_WORKFLOW_GH_ACCESS_TOKEN GitHub Fine-grained Personal Access Token of the openactive-bot GitHub account to include this new repository

 9. Deploy a new instance of the skos-vocabulary-editor (iQvoc)